guilamu/advanced-pdf-embedder/README.md

 ## 📄 License

-This project is licensed under the GPL v2 or later - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPL v3 – see the [LICENSE](LICENSE) file for details.

 ---